super-hughman/super-hughman.github.io/index.markdown

 ![Hiking in Glacier National Park, pic by Gabriel Ewig](/assets/glacier-creek.jpg) {: style="width: 100%; margin: 0 auto;"}

-Hugh Gabriel is currently working towards a double major in English and Environmental Studies, with a concentration in Food, Agriculture, and Society.
+Hi!
-Sustainable agriculture and science communication are two of his core interests.
+I'm Hugh, and welcome to my website.
+This site is currently under construction, but eventually it will be home to all of my writing projects and ecological research work.

-Follow along through the [blog](/Blog-Posts) as Hugh explores the ecosystems of Madagascar and beyond over the next six months!
+For now, follow along through the [blog](/Blog-Posts) as I explores the ecosystems of Madagascar and beyond over the next six months!